Holonomy reductions of Cartan geometries and curved orbit decompositions: Introduction

-Recently there been considerable interest in understanding holonomy questions for those Cartan connections arising naturally in {\em parabolic geometries}; the latter form a broad class of structures which includes conformal, CR, and projective geometries as special cases.
-For the Cartan connections of projective and conformal structures the possible holonomy groups have been studied, and partial classifications are available \cite{armstrong-projective2,armstrong-conformal,leitner-normal}.
+Recently there has been considerable interest in understanding holonomy questions for those Cartan connections arising naturally in {\em parabolic geometries}; the latter form a broad class of structures which includes conformal, CR, and projective geometries as special cases.
+For the Cartan connections of projective and conformal structures, the possible holonomy groups have been studied, and partial classifications are available \cite{armstrong-projective2,armstrong-conformal,leitner-normal}.
 This aspect follows the treatment of principal connections.
 In contrast determining the geometric implications of reduced holonomy in this setting is far more subtle, since the connection which defines the holonomy lives on a prolonged bundle.
-Prior to the current work there has been no general approach for studying this problem.
-In cases where such geometric implications have been discussed, it was necessary to make certain non-degeneracy assumptions, which means that typically they apply only to a dense open subset of the original manifold.
-For instance, the \emph{conformal de'Rham} theorem discussed in \cite{armstrong-conformal} and \cite{leitner-normal} yields a decomposition of a conformal structure with decomposoable holonomy on an open dense subset.
-Other results in \cite{armstrong-projective1} show that reduced projective holonomy yields certain geometric familiar structures on such subsets of the original manifold, like certain contact, or complex projective structures.
+Prior to the present work there has been no general approach for studying this problem holistically on the manifold.
+In cases where geometric implications have been discussed it was usually necessary to make certain non-degeneracy assumptions, which means that typically they apply only to a dense open subset of the original manifold.
+For instance, the \emph{conformal de Rham} theorem discussed in \cite{armstrong-conformal} and \cite{leitner-normal} yields a decomposition of a conformal structure with decomposable holonomy on an open dense subset.
+A link between Einstein metrics and holonomy reductions dates back at least to results of Sasaki \cite{sasaki}, has featured in the works mentioned and also in \cite{arm-Ein}, which links Einstein metrics to parabolic holonomy reductions in a wide range of settings.
+Again in these works the key results are stated for open dense subsets of the manifold.
+Other results of Armstrong in \cite{armstrong-projective1} show that reduced projective holonomy yields certain familiar geometric structures on such subsets of the original manifold, like certain contact, or complex projective structures.
 The complement of such a non-degenerate open dense interior (when non-empty) carries geometric structure itself, and an interesting aspect is how this relates to the ambient structure.
-A prominent case is that of Poincar\'{e}-Einstein metrics, which correspond to a holonomy reduction of a conformal structure \cite{gover-aes}.
-Here the open dense subset carries an Einstein metric, and the singularity set forms a hypersurface with an induced conformal structure, that is the conformal infinity of the Einstein metric; the Poincar\'e-Einstein programme is precisely concerned with relating the Einstein structure to the geoemtry of the conformal hypersurface.